hoyangtsai/resume/README.md

 - Tech Stack

   - Using ReactJS to develope the UI components
-  - Building a Nodejs CLI tool with webpack to output design mockup pages
+  - Building a Nodejs CLI tool with webpack to output refactoring design mockups

 ### Front-end Engineer - Foxconn (Hon-Hai Inc.)